Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 For Flushes, bitwise operations are not needed.
 Simply scan over the hand's suits, and if they are all the same, then you have a flush.
 An extra check is required to check for a royal flush, simply if the first bitset equals '111110000000000'.
-In otherwords, if you have a flush, check for a royal flush by checking the first five bits of the first bitset.
+In other words, if you have a flush, check for a royal flush by checking the first five bits of the first bitset.
 If they are all '1', then you have a royal flush, else it is just a flush.

 The final aspect of the algorithm is handling ties.
 As the previous cases simply determine what the hand is ranked (one of ten), a method is needed to break ties if the same hand results from a comparison.
-Ties are broken by sorting the cards by order of occurence and then by face values.
+Ties are broken by sorting the cards by order of occurrence and then by face values.
 Bit shifting is used to then create a comparable score.
 We shift the first number to the left by 16 bits, the second by 12 bits, the third by 8 bits, the forth by 4 bits, and the fifth by 0.
 We then combine all five shifted numbers with bitwise OR.
 Finally we then compare the results of these operations on each hand to determine a winner.
 If after these operations both results are the same, then the hand's value is exactly the same as the other hand.
 This is a tie result.

-Please read Jonathan's post for more imformation.
+Please read Jonathan's post for more information.
 I highly recommend Jonathan's post as it contains numerous examples, and it is very well-written.

 Special Aspects: